chrishenn/dotfiles/readme.md

   apt install commands require interactive sudo elevation - not ideal
   - would ansible be better suited to installing the packages step?
   - chezmoi depends on apt packages (1password); so after installing them, ansible could invoke chezmoi
+  - if pkg managers are booted with ansible, we can use chezmoi from mise package
+- todo: switch on desktop vs server in chezmoi.toml
+  - server
+    - install only 1password-cli
+    - embed OP_SERVICE_ACCOUNT_TOKEN